osrf/ros2multirobotbook/src/traffic-editor.md

 tool available in the _Traffic_ edit mode.
 The allowable motions of each fleet operating in the facility is conveyed through its respective Graph which consists of waypoints and connecting lanes.
-In this approach, we assume that robots travel along straight-line like paths between waypoints.
+In this approach, we assume that robots travel along effectively straight-line paths between waypoints.
 While this may be perceived as an oversimplification of paths taken by robots that are capable of autonomous navigation, in practice the assumption holds fairly well given that these robots mostly travel along corridors or hallways and seldom in